 When it comes to tile floor cleaning, it has always been a bit of a challenge to clean the grout.
-The grout is the tiny ditch between tiles that is usually uneven and easy to attract dirt such as hair, fur or dust.
+The grout is the tiny ditch between tiles that is usually uneven and easy to attract dirt such as hair, fur, or dust.

 Due to the difficulty of cleaning, it is natural and intuitive for people to scrub the grout repeatedly with the hope of making it nice and clean.
 Unfortunately, the effect of scrubbing might be limited due to the rough surface of the grout.

 What’s worse, after several times of scrubbing, the grout would be worn out and discolored.
-Despite the presence of such a challenge, the good news is, there are several ways to clean the grout with less effort and better results.
+Despite the presence of such a challenge, the good news is, that there are several ways to clean the grout with less effort and better results.

 What is grout and why is it hard to clean?

-Grout is the adhesives that is used to stick the tiles together.
+Grout is the adhesives that are used to stick the tiles together.
 After it adheres to your floor tiles and dries off, the surface of the grout is uneven.
 Because of this, tiny, unpleasant substances like dust or pet fur are likely to get stuck in the grout.